fpereiro/backendlore/readme.md

 If you must sting, please also be nice.
 But above all, please be accurate.

+This is [all public domain](https://github.com/fpereiro/backendlore#license); take whatever find you useful.

 ## The approach

 My approach to backends (as with code in general) is to iteratively strive for simplicity.
 This approach - and a share of good luck - has enabled me to write lean, solid and maintainable server code with a relatively small time investment and minimal hardware resources.